Home

 Dating.

-Key events are noted but generally dates are given only in relative terms, so you can supply your own; personally I prefer (for the moment, and primarily for numismatic reasons) a minimalist low chronology, i.e, I assume that the bulk of the Artemision coins were deposited no later than c.570 B.C, and that the earliest figural types date from two decades or so before this terminal date, with the earliest regular unfigured coins dating back perhaps a further two or three decades*.
-I also (now) assume that the pot hoard derives mainly from some uncertain source (possibly "private" issues coined at Miletus, as Mitchener suggests), and was buried separately at the Artemision at around the same time as the main (Naos 2) deposits.
+Key events are noted but generally dates are given only in relative terms, so you can supply your own; personally I prefer (for the moment, and primarily for numismatic reasons) a minimalist low chronology, i.e, I assume that the bulk of the Artemision coins were deposited no later than c.575 B.C, assuming Croesus' reign actually started at the traditional date of 561 B.C, and that the earliest figural types date from two decades or so before this terminal date, with the earliest regular unfigured coins dating back perhaps a further two or three decades*.
+I also (now) assume that the pot hoard derives mainly from some uncertain source (possibly "private" issues coined at Miletus, as Mitchiner suggests), and was buried separately at the Artemision some time before the terminal date.
 (As we now know, the coins originally attributed to the pot hoard included two ring-ins, which I take to be the panther face type Head 53, and perhaps also the unfigured type Head 1).

-* It seems that we can probably now say that the coins found in and around the Artemision "basis" are primarily but perhaps not exclusively "foundation" offerings.
-They likely represent the sum of a number of burials, covering some time, rather than deriving largely from just one specific date. although it now appears that the bulk of the finds derive from the "Naos 2" level of the site.
-My own estimate of the "final date" of the Artemision types derives mainly from the fact that the coins in the finds do not include examples of the common Weidauer Group XVI lion-head types.
-These types were struck in substantial numbers, in issues which appear to have terminated around the time Croesus introduced his gold and silver coinage, so that they probably started at least a decade before the beginning of his reign, normally taken to be 560 B.C.
+* It seems that we can probably now say that the coins found in and around the Artemision "basis" are primarily but perhaps not exclusively "foundation" offerings, although they likely represent the sum of a number of burials, covering some time, rather than deriving largely from just one specific date.
+My own estimate of the "final date" of the Artemision types derives mainly from the fact that the coins in the find do not include examples of the common Weid.
+Group XVI lion-head types.
+These types were struck in substantial numbers, in issues which appear to have terminated around the time Croesus introduced his gold and silver coinage, so that they probably started at least a decade before the beginning of Croesus' reign, and not long after the latest Artemision date.

 Private versus Civic Types.